AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 Each configured performance counter instance is recorded at a specified sampling rate, and the sampled data is transferred to the storage account either by a scheduled transfer request or an on-demand transfer request.
 Automatic transfers may be scheduled as often as once per minute.
 Performance counter data transferred by the diagnostics agent is stored in a table, WADPerformanceCountersTable, in the storage account.
 This table may be accessed and queried with standard Azure storage API methods.
 See [Azure PerformanceCounters Sample](http://code.msdn.microsoft.com/Windows-Azure-PerformanceCo-7d80ebf9) for an example of querying and displaying performance counter data from the WADPerformanceCountersTable table.

+>[!NOTE]
->[AZURE.NOTE] Depending on the diagnostics agent transfer frequency and queue latency, the most recent performance counter data in the storage account may be several minutes out of date.
+> Depending on the diagnostics agent transfer frequency and queue latency, the most recent performance counter data in the storage account may be several minutes out of date.

 ## Enable performance counters using diagnostics configuration file